Tholep/SOC_CTF_CHALLENGES/README.md

 4. How long (in seconds) does the incident last?
 5. What is the encoding used?
 6. (Optional) what is the hash of the incident-related file?

+**HINTS**
+1. the network administrator think that Convert channle may be used with 3 protocols